SPAT0002-1/Lectures_2022-2023/README.md

 # Lectures

 This folder gathers the I-Python notebooks used for the lecture SPAT0002-1.
+**Read the notebooks**:

+- [Index.ipynb](Index.ipynb) for a handy Index of the content of the various notebooks.
-**Read the notebook** to understand how the course works in practice.
+- [Introduction.ipynb](Introduction.ipynb) to understand how the course works in practice.
+- [Test_config.ipynb](Test_config.ipynb) to see if you have installed the packages required for the lecture.

 The reference book (lecture notes) associated to this lecture is: